 TU Delft and NFI join forces to innovate forensic research

-“Investing in R&D and innovation is essential for ensuring that the NFI is and remains at the cutting edge,” says Dr Annemieke de Vries, Director of Science and Technology at the NFI.
-In the world of forensics, developments move at an incredibly rapid pace.
-“Take, for example, the increased digitisation and new techniques for encrypting information.
-In order to be prepared for the forensic challenges of the future, we need to continually invest and innovate.
-TU Delft is an important partner for the NFI, because technology, and especially new technology, plays a key role in forensic research.
-The university of technology is often at the forefront of new developments that may prove useful in criminal investigations.
-Our role then involves researching whether what is developed can be practically applied in forensics.”
-Professor Aukje Hassoldt, Dean of the Faculty of Technology, Policy and Management at TU Delft, agrees.
-She adds: “Joining forces as two knowledge institutions in this way enables us to achieve new scientific insights and innovations more rapidly and more effectively.
-It also helps us to strengthen our bonds with key partners, such as the Public Prosecution Service and the police.”
+“For the NFI, investing in R&D and innovation is essential to be and remain state-of-the-art,” says dr. Annemieke de Vries, director of science and technology at the NFI.
+The forensic world develops very rapidly.
+“Look, for example, at the increased digitization and new techniques for encrypting information.
+To be ready for the forensic question of tomorrow, we must continuously invest and innovate.
+TU Delft is an important partner for the NFI, because (new) technology plays an important role in forensic research.
+The technical university is often at the basis of new developments useful for case investigation.
+We can then investigate whether it can be applied to forensic practice.”
+Professor Aukje Hassoldt, Dean of the Faculty of Technology, Policy & Management at TU Delft, agrees.
+She continues: “Because we, as two knowledge institutions, join forces, we are able to realise new scientific insights and innovations faster and more thoroughly.
+We can also jointly strengthen the ties with important partners such as the Public Prosecution Service and the Police.”

-Researchers from the NFI and TU Delft have a long history of cooperation in the field of forensic scientific research.
-For example, TU Delft and the NFI are currently collaborating on the Icarus project.
-The project is exploring the potential of using a biomechanical human model as a way of reconstructing what happened when someone falls or is a victim of violence.
-It could also be used to test out the potential scenarios at a crime scene.
-One example of the issues at play is the following: Did the dead person fall downstairs, was he pushed or did he not fall at all, but was later placed at the bottom of the stairs to make it look like an accident?
-For the purposes of detection, it is important to gain clarity on this as quickly as possible to enable the right choices to be made in an investigation.
-Currently, a TU Delft internship student is working with NFI researchers to investigate whether a human model used widely in safety studies in the automotive industry could also be used for the forensic reconstruction of pushes and falls at a crime scene.
+Researchers from the NFI and TU Delft have a long history of collaborating in the field of forensic scientific research.
+TU Delft and the NFI are now doing this, for example, in the Icarus project.
+In this project, the usefulness of a biomechanical human model is investigated to reconstruct what happened in a fall or violent incident.
+Or to test the scenarios at a crime scene.
+An example of questions that may arise are: Did the deceased fall down the stairs, was he pushed or not at all, or could he have been placed at the bottom of the stairs later, to make it look like an accident?
+It is very important for investigations that this is quickly made transparent in order to make the right choices in an investigation.
+An intern from TU Delft is currently investigating with researchers from the NFI whether a human model that is often used in safety studies in the automotive industry can also be used for forensic reconstruction of pushing and falling movements at the crime scene.

-When will the partnership be deemed a success?
-De Vries: “When NFI staff and researchers from TU Delft are able to collaborate even more effectively, giving a new boost to their scientific research.
-Joint research produces new insights and generates energy.
-It would be great if we could introduce some concrete innovations into our investigation work in the coming years.”
+When is the collaboration successful?
+De Vries: “When NFI employees and researchers from TU Delft find each other even easier and give a new impulse to scientific research.
+Doing research together provides new insights and energy.
+It would be great if we implement a number of concrete innovations in the case investigation in the coming years. ”